2600-Thailand/stdio-ctf-2022/README.md

 - Commit and push to `main` branch in this repo
 - Wait for CI/CD pipeline to do its job
 - Check your challenge at `45.77.169.171`

+## Challenge File Upload

+- Add your files to `file` directory.
+(I does not create the naming convention yet.
+I think it is not necessary)
+- Commit and push to `main` branch in this repo
+- Wait for CI/CD pipeline to do its job
+- Check your files at https://pub-f6b4a5d9d6ff4c2cb57e61cff1114b05.r2.dev/file/